CosmicAmy/stock-alpaca-tradingview-bot/README.md

   }
 }
 ```
+- `enableProtectiveOrders` is `false` by default; set it to `true` if you want the cron job to create take-profit/stop-loss orders.
-- `defaults` apply to every symbol unless overridden under `portfolio`.
+- `defaults` apply to every symbol, even if it is not declared under `portfolio`.
-- Set `active: false` on any ticker you want the bot to ignore even if TradingView emits it.
+- Use the `portfolio` section only when you need per-symbol overrides or want to set `active: false` to block a ticker entirely.
 - All offsets are percentages (positive or negative) relative to the signal price; negative values let you chase best bid/ask inside the spread.

 ### Environment variables